microsoft/rats/docs/scenarios/scenarios_1.md

 Should be a generic procedure that can wrap over any training procedure + evaluation criteria.

 Should expose the API of a training procedure.

+### OneML key features

+* Composition of components to enable meta-Processors
+* Distributed & parallel execution of multiple folds and experiments

 ## Hyperparameter assignments to explore
 Could be fixed, allowing us to know in advance what tasks we will be running